 There’s also a bathroom with a Nature’s Head composting toilet.

 Aaron and Cat built a roof deck that can be accessed from inside the van through the hatch.
-On top, there are bikes, a spare tire and plenty of space for stargazing or sunbathing.
+On top, there are bikes, a spare tire, and plenty of space for stargazing or sunbathing.

-Isaac and Julia’s Skooliana Short Bus Conversion
+13. Jagaloria’s Short Bus Conversion

 Conclusion on Short Bus Conversions